aco4/EasyCrawl/relevant_changes.md

 - Datapack format: 12
 - Resourcepack format: 13
 - (Not relevant but worth noting) Effect duration can now be infinite. e.g. summon shulker ~ ~ ~ {ActiveEffects:[{Id:14,Amplifier:0b,Duration:-1}]}
 - Only mobs in the dismounts_underwater entity tag will now force the rider to dismount when underwater.
 This does not include area_effect_clouds.
-Allows us to remove the in_fluid requirement
+Allows removal of the in_fluid requirement